HL7/cancer-reporting/input/pagecontent/background.md

 The [NAACCR Standards for Cancer Registries Volume V, Laboratory Electronic Reporting Pathology Version 5.0, May 2020 (Revised 2020)](https://www.naaccr.org/wp-content/uploads/2020/05/NAACCR-Vol-V_20200526.pdf) defines the standard message format for transmitting pathology laboratory information to central cancer registries using the [HL7 Version 2.5.1 Message](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=144) format.
 At present, patient and specimen data flow from the clinic and EHR to the pathology lab in a variety of formats (HL7 V2, CDA, etc.).
 While discrete data elements are captured in electronic format in most laboratory information systems (LISs), typically, synoptic cancer pathology reports then flow from the LIS to EHRs in non-discrete data formats (e.g., pdf format).

 There is a need for an electronic data exchange standard that maintains the discrete cancer data when exchanging information among pathology laboratories, hospital systems, and registries for continuity of care, cancer reporting, and research.
-In addition, starting in December 2022, CMS and ONC require a FHIR-based API to be in place for certified HIT vendors (see [ONC’s Cure Act Final Rule](https://www.healthit.gov/curesrule/download)).
+In addition, starting in December 2022, CMS and ONC require certified HIT vendors to implement FHIR-based APIs (see [ONC’s Cure Act Final Rule](https://www.healthit.gov/curesrule/download)).
+This IG is intended to assist pathology laboratory reporting in moving from V2 to FHIR alignment in accordance with that initiative.

 ### FHIR Profiles to Capture NAACCR Volume V
 <style type="text/css">